 The Businessman and The Greek Fisherman

-A businessman took a short vacation to a small Greek coastal village in Santorini.
-Unable to sleep he walked the pier.
+A New York Investment Banker from New York City, took a vacation to a small Greek coastal village in Santorini.
+With jet lag, he was unable to sleep and he walked the pier.
 A small boat with just one fisherman had docked and inside the boat were several large tuna.

 “How long did it take you to catch them?” he asked.